Western lowland gorilla: Reproduction

 Female western lowland gorillas living in a group led by a single male have been observed to display sexual behavior during all stages of their reproductive cycle and during times of non-fertility.
 Three out of four females have been observed to engage in sexual behavior while pregnant, and two out of three females have been observed to engage in sexual behavior while lactating.
 Females are significantly more likely to engage and participate in sexual behavior and activity on a day when another female is sexually active.
 It has been found that female western lowland gorillas participate in non-reproductive sexual behavior in order to increase their reproductive success through sexual competition.
 By increasing the female's own reproductive success, she then decreases the reproductive success of other female gorillas, regardless of their reproductive state.

 Infanticide by adult male gorillas has occasionally been observed in this subspecies.
 Victims are never related to the killer.
 A male does this in order to have the opportunity to mate with the mother, who otherwise would be unavailable while caring for her young offspring.

 Intelligence

 Use of tools

 Their intelligence is displayed through their ability to fashion natural materials into tools that help them gather food more conveniently.
-While the use and manufacture of tools to extract ants and termites is a well-documented behavior in wild chimpanzees, it has never been observed in other great apes in their natural habitat and never seen in other primates in captivity.